WORKING GROUP DRAFT – IN CONFIDENCEReport on Government Services 2026

 Allocation of funding

 Government VET delivery funding is provided to a mixture of government RTOs (including TAFEs), private RTOs, other RTOs and community education providers.
-Nationally in 2023, government VET delivery funding paid to non-TAFE providers totalled nearly $1.5 billion – around 24% of total VET delivery funding and a 3.6% real increase from 2022 (table 5A.5).
+Nationally in 2023, government VET delivery funding paid to non-TAFE providers totaled nearly $1.5 billion – around 24% of total VET delivery funding and a 3.6% real increase from 2022 (table 5A.5).

 Students